 Impact of current regulations

-In the context of the Welsh Coronavirus restrictions regulations, there is currently a distinction between professional and elite sportspeople.
+In the context of the Welsh Coronavirus restrictions regulations, there was initially a distinction between professional and elite sportspeople.
 The group felt it was important to clarify this situation, to maintain a level playing field between professional sports in Wales and elsewhere in the UK, especially where competitions operate across boundaries.
 The football Championship EFL, involving Swansea AFC and Cardiff CC, was highlighted as an example.
 The Deputy Minister for Culture, Sport and Tourism made a statement clarifying the current position on 21 May.

 Guidance: professional sport

-Our professional sportspeople are at the top level of sport and will be seeking to return to training as early as possible.
+Our professional sportspeople are at the top level of sport and will be seeking to return to training and play as early as possible.
 This is their profession; they earn a living from sport – the sports field is their workplace.

 The Welsh Coronavirus restrictions regulations require everyone to work from home where possible; where that is not possible, employers must take all reasonable measures to comply with the social distancing measures required in the workplace.
 In a professional sporting context, this means that training and play for our professional sportspeople can continue provided the clubs – as employers – can take all reasonable measures to maintain physical distancing in the workplace, whether that’s at a training ground or at a stadium.